 According to its status as a Linked Society of the RIBA, TAG may accept up to 20% non-RIBA members.

 TAG also has Associate Membership which can include non practitioners, and membership in this category is discretionary.
+All members must be resident in the UK or Ireland.

 To be included in the gallery, members must be involved in the design or making of a work of traditional architecture or architectural element.